International broadcasting: World War II

 During the Second World War, Russian, German, British, and Italian international broadcasting services expanded.
+In 1938 the British BBC launched international services in German, French and Italian.
 In 1942, the United States initiated its international broadcasting service, the Voice of America.
 In the Pacific theater, General Douglas MacArthur used shortwave radio to keep in touch with the citizens of the Japanese-occupied Philippine Islands.

 Several announcers who became well known in their countries included British Union of Fascists member William Joyce, who was one of the two "Lord Haw-Haw"s; Frenchmen Paul Ferdonnet and André Olbrecht, called "the traitors of [Radio] Stuttgart"; and Americans Frederick William Kaltenbach, "Lord Hee-Haw", and Mildred Gillars, one of the two announcers called "Axis Sally".
 Listeners to German programs often tuned in for curiosity's sake—at one time, German radio had half a million listeners in the U.S.--but most of them soon lost interest.
 Japan had "Tokyo Rose", who broadcast Japanese propaganda in English, along with American music to help ensure listeners.

 During World War II, Vatican Radio's news broadcasts were banned in Germany.
 During the war, the radio service operated in four languages.

 The British launched Radio SEAC from Colombo, Ceylon (Sri Lanka) during World War II.
 The station broadcast radio programs to the allied armed forces across the region from their headquarters in Ceylon.

 Following the war and German partition, each Germany developed its own international broadcasting station: Deutsche Welle, using studios in Cologne, West Germany, and Radio Berlin International (RBI) in East Germany.
 RBI's broadcasts ceased shortly before the reunification of Germany on October 3, 1990, and Deutsche Welle took over its transmitters and frequencies.